 Collecting such information can help you meet the customer's needs.
 Technology gives business stakeholders access to critical data elements that aid in making decisions that enhance the success of a given business.

-This blog post defines customer data analytics and everything you need to know.
-Peruse this article for more actionable insights.
+This blog post defines customer data analytics and covers everything you need to know.
+The article provides more actionable insights.

 What is Customer Data Analytics?